digitalsurgeons/matrixfinder/README.md

-# MatrixFinder plugin for Craft CMS
+# MatrixFinder

-Find which entries are using a matrix block type
+Find which entries are using which matrix block types

 ## Installation